microsoft/mu/docs/WhatAndWhy/layout.md

 * Board-specific code
 * etc.

 Some of the above components come from closed-source projects (silicon vendors, IBVs, OEMs), others are open source.
-Each component is supported at its own schedule with new features and bugfixes, creating a problem of stale code if not synced up regularly.
+Each component is supported at its own schedule with new features and bug fixes, creating a problem of stale code if not synced up regularly.
 Compound the version and source problem with the sheer size: a common UEFI codebase is typically well above 1 million LOC and only goes up from there.

 ## What is a dependency